demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### Add the Demisto Bot to a Team

+  - Note: the following need to be done after configuring the integration on Cortex XSOAR (the previous step).

 1. In Microsoft Teams, access the Store.
 2. Search for **Demisto Bot** and click the Demisto Bot widget.
 3. Click the arrow on the **Open** button and select **Add to a team**.